Linkthethink/playwright-cart-testing-demo/README.md

 Cart overlay is visible, screenshot captured

 ### TC004 Check product quantity
-Check the quantity of "Moisture Surge™ 100H Auto-Replenishing Hydrator Jumbo Set" in the cart Expected result: Product quantity is 1
+Check the quantity of "Moisture Surge™ 100H Auto-Replenishing Hydrator Jumbo Set" in the cart \n Expected result: Product quantity is 1

 ### TC005 Check discount and price